exponea/exponea-ios-sdk/Documentation/in-app-messages.md

 2. ```
    Data not preloaded, saving message for later.
    ```
    In-app messages must be preloaded before they can be displayed.
-If the preload hasn't statted or is still in progress, the SDK will wait until the preload is complete and only perform the logic to select an in-app message afterwards.
+If the preload hasn't started or is still in progress, the SDK will wait until the preload is complete and only perform the logic to select an in-app message afterward.
 3. ```
    Created request:
    [Request]